A topic from the subject of Analytical Chemistry in Chemistry.

 5. Slowly add the potassium thiocyanate solution to the iron(III) chloride solution, drop by drop.

-7. Continue adding potassium thiocyanate solution until the color of the solution stops changing.
+7. Continue adding potassium thiocyanate solution until the color change ceases, indicating the establishment of equilibrium.

-The reaction between iron(III) chloride and potassium thiocyanate is a chemical equilibrium reaction.
-The equilibrium constant for this reaction is 1.1 x 10^-3.
+The reaction between iron(III) chloride and potassium thiocyanate is a reversible chemical equilibrium reaction, forming the intensely colored iron(III) thiocyanate complex ion:

 Significance:

-* It is a simple and easy way to teach students about equilibrium reactions.
+This experiment is a simple and effective method for teaching students about chemical equilibrium reactions.